 Once you have all the moving parts in place and you’ve started publishing video content, the next step is to evaluate the analytics.
 Determine what aspects of your video content are working and where there’s an opportunity for improvement.

-With careful planning and intentional execution, you can create eye-catching social media videos that speak to your audience.
+With careful planning and intentional execution, you can create eye-catching videos, keeping in mind the social media video length, that speak to your audience.